 Now, if we compare the difference in FCF after adding net borrowings, we can see just how much this fluctuates year-over-year:

 Calculating FCF with net borrowings is the more accurate method of finding FCF, because you're factoring in any money borrowed by the company which may affect the cash available to shareholders.
 However, because net borrowings is difficult to predict accurately, I would recommend that most investors stick with the simple FCF approach and ignore net borrowings altogether.
+There are also other ways of calculating FCF, but they more or less lead to the same result.

 After you have your FCF figures, you must forecast how much this will grow in the next 5 or 10 years typically, but this all depends on the company you're valuing and your preference.
 In our case, I will go with the standard 5-year forecast period.